-Black Carbon affects the living standards, health and working conditions particularly of the poor and vulnerable at kiln sites, surrounding villages and valleys.
-The emissions are detrimental both locally and regionally.
+Black carbon affects the living standards, health and working conditions of the poor at kiln sites, and surrounding villages and valleys.

 HABLA ZIG-ZAG KILN TECHNOLOGY

 The widespread introduction of the Habla Zig-Zag Kiln technology implemented by progressive "roll-out" into developing

 countries has the potential to directly address significantly on climate change

 Habla Zig-Zag Kiln technology can offer a 'win-win' solution in tackling climate change by reducing CO2 emissions from the brick industry